SilvanTeufel/SwarmSimulator_ReadMe/README.md

 In Blueprint Constructor-Skript.
 So you are able to use all my Functions and Propertys.

+Or you just overwrite the Tick, if you use my Parent-Classes.

 ## Download the Plugin

 !!!
 LINK HERE SOON !!!